Chamber of Commerce of the State of New York: History

-Founding, 1769–1774
+18th century

 On April 5, 1768, a group of twenty New York merchants met at Bolton and Sigel's Tavern, in the building leased from Samuel Fraunces now known as Fraunces Tavern, to form a mercantile union.
 Organized under the name the New York Chamber of Commerce, the society was designed to protect and promote the business interests of merchants in New York City.
 Following its relocation to the Royal Exchange on lower Broad Street in 1770, the Chamber petitioned Lt.
 Governor Colden and was granted a royal charter from King George III incorporating it as “the Corporation of the Chamber of Commerce in the City of New York in America.”

-Revolutionary War, 1775–1783

 At the outbreak of the Revolutionary War, the membership was divided into loyalist and patriot factions.
 Patriot members, including John Cruger, the first President of the Chamber, and William Malcolm left New York City after the British invasion of 1776 while their loyalist counterparts continued to hold meetings and transact business in the city.

-Reincorporation, 1784–1806

-After the British evacuation in 1783, the Chamber's returning patriot members quickly established control over the Chamber and relocated to the Merchants’ Coffee House on Wall and Water Streets.
+After the British evacuation from New York in 1783, the Chamber's returning patriot members quickly established control over the Chamber and relocated to the Merchants’ Coffee House on Wall and Water Streets.

 In 1784, the Chamber was issued a new charter reincorporating it as “the Corporation of the Chamber of Commerce of the State of New York,” and over the next few years the Chamber put numerous bills before Congress concerning mercantile issues and the fortification of the New York Harbor.
 It is during this period that the first mention of the Erie Canal is found.
 In 1793, the Chamber again relocated; this time to the Tontine Association across the street from the Merchants’ Coffee House.
 The Chamber was an advocate of the Jay Treaty in 1795 and encouraged other mercantile bodies throughout the country to support it as well.
 After the turn of the century member participation dropped steadily and by 1806 meetings were suspended due to lack of attendance.